EOSIO/eos/docs/cleos/command-reference/create/create-account.md

----
-title: "create account"
+## Description
-excerpt: "Creates a new account on the blockchain."
+Creates a new account on the blockchain
----

 ## Usage